Effective Parenting Techniques for Children with ADHD

 Parental well-being directly affects outcomes: parents who reduce stress and model coping improve family functioning and child behavior.

-Keyword integration: effective parenting for ADHD includes not only child-focused strategies but also caregiver self-care and realistic goal setting.
+Keyword integration: effective parenting for ADHD includes child-focused strategies, caregiver self-care, and realistic goal setting.

 Conclusion